google/oss-fuzz-gen/USAGE.md

 starts with a priming to define the main goal and important notices, followed by some [example problems and solutions](data_prep/README.md#Fuzz-Target-Examples).
-Each example problem is in the same format as the final problem (i.e., a unction signature to fuzz), and the solution is the corresponding human-written fuzz target for *different* functions from the same project or other projects.
+Each example problem is in the same format as the final problem (i.e., a function signature to fuzz), and the solution is the corresponding human-written fuzz target for *different* functions from the same project or other projects.
 Prompt can also include more information of the function (e.g., its usage, source code, or parameter type definitions), and model-specific